-Located just south of Gourock town centre, the new school building has been constructed directly adjacent to its predecessor on the grounds of the former blaes pitches and playing fields, remaining open for the duration of the construction programme until staff and pupils were able to gain access in the summer of 2018.
+Located just south of Gourock town centre, the school building was constructed directly adjacent to its predecessor on the grounds of the former blaes pitches and playing fields which remained open for the duration of the construction programme until staff and pupils were able to gain access in 2018.

-A total of thirteen classrooms have been created over two stories each positioned alongside pupil learning hubs, “outdoor” learning spaces set within the school building that open out on to the large playground area and landscaping that will be used in the future for planting, ecology and outdoor teaching.
+A total of thirteen classrooms were created over two stories each positioned alongside pupil learning hubs, “outdoor” learning spaces set within the school building that opens out onto a large playground area and landscaping is used for planting, ecology and outdoor teaching.
 A sensory garden and a wetland study area also form additional layers to the landscaping strategy.

 Inverclyde Council/ hub West Scotland